awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_attach-detach.md

 ## Attaching a backup policy<a name="orgs_manage_policies_backup_attach"></a>

-When signed in to your organization's master account, you can attach a backup policy to the organization's root, OU, or directly to an account\.
+When signed in to your organization's management account \(formerly known as the "master account"\), you can attach a backup policy to the organization's root, OU, or directly to an account\.

 **Minimum permissions**
 To attach backup policies, you must have permission to run the following action: